Challenges of the modern applications:

 Watch Blue Green Deployment in action using ADC+

 A centralized dashboard enables one to access the statistics and detailed insights regarding the traffic routing, service performance, and the parameters as per their role assigned.

 Real-time visibility into the status and performance, and automate all ADCs configurations through a single GUI-based pane.

 The tool owners can add or disable an object, control the traffic between data-centers, add or remove the virtual servers, and perform automated failovers, from the custom-built application widgets in a few clicks.

-The health state, status, and performance of each application instance and be monitored in real-time and the resources can be allocated accordingly with the detailed insights offered.
+The health state, status, and performance of each application instance can be monitored in real-time and the resources can be allocated accordingly with the detailed insights offered.

-But the good news is with specialized advanced tools like ADC+, the traffic management can not only be executed with utmost efficiency but is also automated to save lots of effort and time.
-This empowers the IT team to focus more and better on the core areas.
+The good news is that with specialized advanced technologies like ADC+, traffic management can be done not just efficiently, but also automatically, saving time and effort.
+As a result, the IT team is able to concentrate more and better on the key areas.